 Golu is more of a festival ‘for women by women’.
 Men usually end up performing the role of chauffers and helpers to bring home the required items for the festival, of course amidst gulping umpteen number of filter kaapi all along!!

 Women are presented with a packet of prasadam, a hamper containing seasonal fruits, coconut, kumkum (vermillion) and manjal (turmeric) along with betel leaves and a string of flowers when they visit a home during Golu hopping.
 Nowadays, a return gift is added too.

-I just hope these beautiful concepts of community interaction and living, providing a livelihood to the doll makers, potters and vendors stay on forever.
+I just hope these beautiful concepts of community interaction and living that so mindfully also provide a livelihood to the doll makers, potters and vendors get to stay on forever.
 After all, these are eco-friendly festivals and should not be swapped with other activities and events leading to a cultural appropriation that indirectly also encourage the use of plastics.
-Let us be eco-sensitive as our ancestors were and appreciate our ancient traditions, customs and rituals and take immense pride in them.
-There is nothing regressive about following old traditions which are built around sustainability, socialization and eco-sensitivity!
+Let us be eco-sensitive as our ancestors were and appreciate our ancient traditions, customs, and rituals and take immense pride in them.
+There is nothing regressive about following old traditions that are built around sustainability, socialization, and eco-sensitivity!

 Pin this article for a later read!